-All shuttle bus riders and Carbondale walkers not waiting for siblings who arrive on a shuttle will dismiss at 3:20 p.m.
-The Scranton bus typically arrives at 3:30 and we will dismiss those students when the bus arrives.
-Students riding Carbondale route buses, those staying for after school practices and meetings, and students waiting for siblings to arrive on shuttle buses will remain in the classrooms until the 3:40 p.m. dismissal bell.
+Students riding Carbondale route buses, those staying for after school events, and CAC students waiting for siblings to arrive on shuttle buses will remain in the classrooms until the 3:35 p.m. dismissal bell.

-K-8 students are prohibited from driving vehicles to school and/or parking on school property.
-Student drop-off and pick-up will be in the above-mentioned designated areas only.
-Students will need to use the crosswalks with the direction of the supervisors on duty.
-Parents and families are encouraged to do the same as we all work together to provide safe models for our students.
+K-8 students are prohibited from driving vehicles to school and/or on school property.
+Children and adults need to use the crosswalks with the direction of the supervisors on duty.
+Traffic and pedestrian laws are to be followed as we all work together to provide safe models for our students.
+Students should not remain on school property unless participating in an afterschool activity or event..